auth0/docs/articles/extensions/troubleshoot.md

 ---
 # Troubleshoot Extensions

-If you see issues with your [extensions](/extensions), we recommend that you begin the troubleshooting process with deleting and reinstalling the extension:
+If you see issues with your [extensions](/extensions), we recommend that you begin the troubleshooting process by deleting and reinstalling the extension:

 1. Go to [Dashboard > Extensions](${manage_url}/#/extensions).
 2. On the **Installed Extensions** tab, delete the extension.